zestai/zrp/troubleshooting_help.rst

 #.
 There are spaces in the house number, ex.: "103 a".
 House numbers should not contain spaces.
 #.
 Supplemental BISG proxies cannot be provided if zipcode is not a part of the input data.
 #.
 You have duplicate rows in your data.
-#.
-The current version of the ZRP accepts the following race "labels/classes": 'BLACK', 'HISPANIC', 'AAPI', 'AIAN', 'WHITE'.
-The input training data to ZRP_Build shouldn't contain any other labels in the provided 'race' column.

 Manually Installing Lookup Tables and Pipeline Files
 ======================================================